 Soak about 1/2 pound of pinto beans in water overnight.
 Drain the beans and add fresh water to cover the beans by about 1/2 inch.
 Add a pinch of salt, some chopped onion, a little garlic, and a slice of bacon if you like.
 This all goes into a covered dark pot and is cooked ALL day in the solar oven.
 If you notice the water has boiled away, just add more hot water.
 They are done when they are tender.

-Slice a couple of those SOLAR BAKED POTATOES and place them into a dark pot.
+Slice a couple of pre-baked potatoes into a dark pot.
 Drizzle the potatoes with olive oil, add a 1/2 cup of milk, sprinkle with salt and pepper, and a generous amount of Parmesan cheese.
 Mix briefly, then cover and place into a preheated solar oven and bake until hot- about an hour or so.
 Real easy- REAL GOOD!

 For a total meal, try All in the Pot Chicken.